2015 Report on Accessibility

 Summation – Poor and inadequate although I did attend again in 2016 having been driven there due to parking issues outside of the Tonbridge MRC’s control.

-The exhibition has dedicated parking with most level parking on a school playground.
+The exhibition has dedicated parking with most level parking on a school playground (now gone).
 However, if you have trouble getting in /out your vehicle door without marked bays there is a risk of another vehicle parking too close.
 Other parking areas involve rough ground and

 Access within the exhibition was fine although the dining tables weren’t too accessible-friendly.